PoisotLab/ms_straight_lines/manuscript.md

 be significant if they are more extreme than 95% of the observations [@DelmBess18].
 A challenge in this approach is that structural models may generate a wide range of predictions, including ecologically impossible values, leading a high false negative rate.
 This could be remedied by filtering this set of predictions according to our flexible links model, resulting in a narrower set of null predictions and a lower false negative rate.
+In general, our approach is complementary to other attempts to create ecologically-realistic food web models;
+for example, probabilistic models of the number of links per species which stay within ecological values [@KozuPano15].

 This model also casts new light on previous results on the structure of food
 webs: small and large food webs behave differently [@GarlCald03].
 Specifically,